 Last but certainly not least, emergency plans should include pets!
 Emergency pet supply kits are available at most pet stores.
 In addition, most animals are accustomed to a specific diet and cannot eat human food so it is important to have their specific food as part of their kit.
 While you may not be able to supply everything needed for another's pet, you can create a kit with items like the following: a pet-specific First Aid kit; sturdy leashes, harnesses, and/or carriers; and food, drinkable water, bowls, cat litter/pan, and a manual can opener.

-Holiday shopping can be stressful and what better way to give to your family and friends than the gift of peace of mind; especially when confronted with a disaster.
+The best gifts to give to your family and friends is peace of mind; especially when confronted with a disaster.
 Although they may not be the most exciting gifts at the time, the receiver will certainly be thanking you when that First Aid kit or fire extinguisher was needed.

 For additional information, visit: